l2beat/l2beat/packages/backend/discovery/eigenda/ethereum/diffHistory.md

 ## Description

 New quorum added for Restaked ALT (reALT).
+This new third quorum is not used in latest confirmBatch transactions.

 ## Watched changes